oceanprotocol-archive/OEPs/9/README.md

 # Ocean Order Transactions <a name="ocean-order-transactions"></a>

-The Ocean Order Transactions (**OOT**) is a specification for Ocean Protocol to manage the interaction between users trying to negotiate the Asset access or consumption through the network.
+The Ocean Order Transactions (**TX**) is a specification for Ocean Protocol to manage the interaction between users trying to negotiate the Asset access or consumption through the network.

 This OEP does not focus on asset attributes, whitelisting or curation.
 It's purely the mechanics of registering the order transactions allowing to the Ocean users to trade using the protocol.

 This specification is based on [Ocean Protocol technical whitepaper](https://github.com/oceanprotocol/whitepaper), [3/ARCH](../3/README.md), [4/KEEPER](../4/README.md) and [5/AGENT](../5/README.md).

-This specification is called **OOT** henceforth.
+This specification is called **TX** henceforth.

 ## Change Process <a name="change-process"></a>
 This document is governed by the [2/COSS](../2/README.md) (COSS).